⚑

 Verdict

-The Polestar 4 is for buyers who find the no-rear-window concept compelling rather than concerning, and who want a distinctively designed EV with competitive range and Polestarโ€™s design and technology credentials.
-The warranty and charging speed limitations are consistent with the Polestar range.
-For those who can adapt to the camera mirror โ€” which most do โ€” the interior benefit is tangible.
+The Polestar 4 is for buyers who find the no-rear-window concept compelling rather than concerning, and who want a distinctively designed EV with competitive range and Polestar’s design and technology credentials.
+At $89,900, it competes with the BMW iX3, Genesis GV60, and Volvo EX40 - all of which have conventional rear windows and fewer talking points.

 Full Specifications